Acute fatty liver of pregnancy

 The pathogenesis may be related to an abnormality in fetal fatty acid metabolism.

-According to the Swansea criteria for the diagnosis of acute fatty liver of pregnancy, six or more of the following findings are required in the absence of another cause 10:
+The Swansea criteria for the diagnosis of acute fatty liver of pregnancy states that six or more of the following findings are required in the absence of another cause 10:

 Imaging features are often that of fatty infiltration of the liver.